jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 ^^^^^^^^^^^^^^^^^

-Open a terminal in your Interactive Development Environment (IDE) and type the following commands to setup the structure for the project
+Open a terminal in your Interactive Development Environment (IDE) and type the following commands to setup the project

 Note that ``{PROJECT_NAME}`` is a placeholder for the name of the project.
 For example if I were building a project called ``magic`` I would replace ``{PROJECT_NAME}`` with ``magic``